-Asian Beauty Jojo Babie Flaunts Bare Bottom In Thonged Outfit & High Heels
+Asian Beauty Jojo Babie Flaunts Bare Bottom In Cut-Out Thong One-Piece & High Heels

-Social media influencer Jojo Babie took looking smoking hot to new heights Wednesday in her latest Instagram update.
+Social media influencer Jojo Babie took smoking hot to new heights Wednesday with her latest Instagram update.
 The model flaunted her booty in a sexy outfit with a pair of heels while posing on the sixth level of a parking deck.

 In her update, Jojo was standing next to a concrete column which had a sign on it that read “upper level 6.”
 Other buildings, as well as a parking lot, were visible over the edge of the deck.

-The beauty’s outfit was a one-piece with long sleeves and a thonged bottom.
+The beauty’s outfit was a one-piece with long sleeves and a thong bottom.
 Because the snapshot showed her from behind, it was impossible to see what the front of the garment looked like.
-That being said, she still gave her followers plenty to look at with a titillating rear view.
-The sexy number had a large cut-out section on the back and sides, exposing Jojo’s back and a tiny bit of side boob.
+That being said, she still gave her followers plenty to admire with a titillating rear view.
+The sexy number had a large cut-out section on the back and sides, exposing Jojo’s back and a tiny bit of sideboob.
 The bottom portion of the outfit showcased her world-famous booty.
-The bombshell added a bit of sex appeal to the number with a pair of black stilettos.
+The bombshell added even more sex appeal to the number with a pair of black stilettos.

 The photo captured Jojo from behind at a slight angle.
 She placed both of her hands on the column as she looked over her shoulder at the camera with a serious expression on her face.
-She stood with one foot in front of the other, accentuating her thighs and her round derrière.
-Sunlight hit her backside, calling attention to the smooth, bare skin not only on her bottom but also her lower back.
+She stood with one foot in front of the other, accentuating her thighs and round derrière.
+Sunlight hit her backside, calling attention to the smooth bare skin not only on her bottom but also her lower back.

-Jojo’s long hair cascaded in tight curls down her back, and her long bangs fell over part of her face.
+Jojo’s hair cascaded in tight curls down her back, and her long bangs fell over part of her face.
 Her makeup application included dark brows and heavy eyeliner.
 She also wore a rose shade of lipstick on her lips.

 In the caption, Jojo joked about meeting on level 6.
 Many of her admirers played along, while others poured on the compliments.